51 Movies About Aliens You Need To Watch Now

 Ender's Game

-"Ender's Game" is based on Orson Scott Card's 1985 novel of the same name.
-It stars Asa Butterfield in the titular role of Ender Wiggin.
+Based on Orson Scott Card's 1985 novel of the same name, "Ender's Game" stars Asa Butterfield in the titular role of Ender Wiggin.
 As a highly intelligent child, he is sent to a military academy where he trains to combat an alien invasion by playing a simulator game.
 In that game, he strategizes the movement of a real fleet of starships, which he will one day command, to vanquish the alien threat.
 The majority of the film follows Ender's training progress as he approaches a final harrowing test.
-What results is a clashing of moralistic ideals that leads to overwhelming feelings of betrayal and regret.
+What results is a clashing of moralistic ideals that leads to betrayal and regret.

 "Ender's Game" offers a unique perception on the theme of hostile alien invaders, at least as far as humanity is concerned.
-Is humanity playing a truly peaceful and defending role against potential aggression in the film?
+Is humanity playing a truly peaceful and defensive role against potential aggression in the film?
 Or are they aggressors themselves?
 This is one film you'll have to watch to decide for yourself.

 Paul

 "Paul" is an R-rated comedy that follows two pop culture nerds heading for San Diego Comic-Con.
-Afterward, Graeme Willy, played by Simon Pegg, and Clive Gollings, played by frequent Pegg collaborator Nick Frost, continue their road trip and eventually come face-to-face with an alien named Paul, who is voiced by Seth Rogen
+Afterward, Graeme Willy, played by Simon Pegg, and Clive Gollings, played by frequent Pegg collaborator Nick Frost, continue their road trip and eventually come face-to-face with an alien named Paul, who is voiced by Seth Rogen.

 Paul has a penchant for sarcasm, alcohol, and cigarettes.
-He tries to recruit these two friends to help him evade the feds and return to his home planet.
+He tries to recruit these two friends to help him evade the Feds and return to his home planet.
 The film is rife with raunchy comedic punches and parody humor that pokes fun at the sci-fi genre at large.
 While you are not getting anything nearly as profound as "Arrival," "Paul" still offers a fun journey and a look at the life of an alien who isn't much different from an average human — and maybe you'll experience a few chuckles along the way.
 It's just a shame Graeme and Clive can't knock back a few drinks with Paul peacefully in the public eye.

 Flight of the Navigator

 They are able to deduce that he was abducted and whisked away to an alien planet for the span of just a few hours.
 However, time dilation caused the short time to be the equivalent of eight years on Earth.
-Soon, David begins receiving communication from the alien spaceship and he sets out to learn more about the alien race who abducted him.
+Soon, David begins receiving communication from the alien spaceship and he sets out to learn more about the race that abducted him.
+"Flight of the Navigator" is an all-time '80s sci-fi classic, and one alien film to watch with the whole family.